naninovel/docs/docs/faq/index.md

 @char CharId visible:false
 ```

+In case you're constantly changing avatars while the character itself should remain hidden, consider disabling `Auto Show On Modify` in the characters configuration menu; when disabled, you won't have to specify `visible:false` to change any parameters of the character while it's hidden.

 ## I'd like to use backgrounds with a non-standard resolution (eg, 2048x1024), but they look cropped.

 Set `Reference Resolution` at the [camera configuration menu](/guide/configuration.md#camera) (Naninovel -> Configuration -> Camera) equal to the backgrounds resolution.
 Also, make sure the background textures are imported with the [correct settings](https://docs.unity3d.com/Manual/class-TextureImporter) (eg, `Max Size` is high enough).